jacquespillet/gfx/README.md

 GfxContext->Present();
 ```

-And Here's the result :
+And here's the result :
 ![HelloTriangle]()

 ## Features